cs-fullstack-master/python-basics-weekly-3/README.md

 ## Create a bank program.

-# YOU MUST COMMENT THIS PROJECT
+# YOU MUST COMMENT THIS PROJECT AND WRITE OUT A STEP BY STEP PLAN OF WHAT YOU WILL CODE, THEN TEST.

 #### Reoccuring options (2.5 points)
 Give the user the following options.
 Once the option that is selected is completed keep asking them until they hit 4 to quit: